 |Fri.
 April 30||Awards Ceremony beachside in San José del Cabo (Food, drinks, live music and fireworks show|

 Medical and Liability Insurance:

-Vehicle Drivers and Co-Drivers will be banded with a wristband for Medical and Liability Insurance - a policy provided by Instant Mexican Insurance.
+Vehicle Drivers and Co-Drivers will be banded with a wristband for medical and liability insurance while on the course - a policy provided by Instant Mexico Insurance.
 Please understand the limitations of this insurance by reading the policy.
 Read the Policy

 Details about border crossing will be distributed as a Rally Alert shortly before most teams will be departing for the event.
 At that time, you will be able to register all vehicles crossing the border with your entry.

 Plan ahead!
 You will need the following:

 - A valid passport or passport card with an expiration date more than six months later than the date you enter Mexico.
 (This may take two months or longer to obtain.)